Gnonpi/gnonpy-blog/pel-blog/content/blog/from-pip-to-poetry.md

 Some recommendations:

-- Always use at least a virtualenv: it will say you a lot of trouble
+- Always use at least a virtualenv: it will save from you a lot of troubles
 - Use pyenv in your dev laptop:
 I didn't expand on it, but it's a must
 - Use poetry if you can: